 - Raisin Substitutes: If you don’t really want to use raisins, you can leave those out – or use another sweet, dried fruit like chopped pitted dates, prunes, or even figs. Some of these are sweeter than others, of course, so keep that in mind.

-While Caponata is traditionally more of a relish or antipasto than a side dish or main course, it honestly works beautifully in all kinds of settings!
-Here are just a few:
+While Caponata is traditionally more of a relish or antipasto than a side dish or main course, it works beautifully in all settings!
+Here are just a few ideas:

 - With Fish: Try serving caponata over or with your favorite fish – baked, poached, grilled, whatever!
 One Pan Risotto with Garlic Herb Tilapia would be perfect.